TrellixVulnTeam/swahilipython_SCMU/Doc/howto/sorting.rst

     >>> sorted([5, 2, 4, 1, 3], cmp=reverse_numeric) # doctest: +SKIP
     [5, 4, 3, 2, 1]

-When porting code from Python 2.x to 3.x, the situation can arise when you have the user supplying a comparison function and you need to convert that to a key function.
+When porting code kutoka Python 2.x to 3.x, the situation can arise when you have the user supplying a comparison function and you need to convert that to a key function.
 The following wrapper makes that easy to do::

     def cmp_to_key(mycmp):
-        'Convert a cmp= function into a key= function' class K:
+        'Convert a cmp= function into a key= function' kundi K:
             def __init__(self, obj, *args):
                 self.obj = obj
             def __lt__(self, other):